Spectral GRID invariants and Lagrangian cobordisms: Preliminaries

 A Legendrian link can be represented by its \emph{front diagram}, or \emph{front projection}, the projection of the link onto the $xz$-plane.
 In a front diagram, strand crossing information is encoded by the slopes of the strands: strands with lower slope pass over strands with higher slope.
 See \fullref{fig:4_1} for an example.

-Two Legendrian front diagrams represent Legendrian-isotopic links if the diagrams can be related by a sequence of Legendrian planar isotopies (isotopies that preserve left and right cusps) and Legendrian Reidemeister moves.
+Two Legendrian front diagrams represent Legendrian-isotopic links if the diagrams can be related by a sequence of Legendrian planar isotopies (isotopies that preserve left and right cusps and do not introduce vertical tangencies) and Legendrian Reidemeister moves.
 Legendrian Reidemeister moves are the first three diagrams in \fullref{fig:leg-moves} and their mirror reflections.

 The two classical Legendrian link invariants are the Thurston-Bennequin number $\tb(\Leg)$ and the rotation number $\rot(\Leg)$.
 These can be computed from an oriented front diagram $D$ via the relations